A Motion to Suppress Can Result in the Dismissal of All Charges

 A person generally expects privacy in a wireless carrier’s cell-site location information revealing the person’s physical movements.
 If evidence is suppressed, all charges might be dismissed.

-In Carpenter v.
-United States
+Carpenter v.
+United States – Suppression of Illegally Seized Evidence

 In Carpenter v.
 United States, the defendant was charged with a series of robberies involving numerous people in Michigan and Ohio.
 The federal government obtained court orders directing wireless carriers to disclose cell site location information (CSLI).
 The United States Attorney’s Office based the request on the Stored Communications Act (SCA).
 The SCA requires “reasonable grounds” to believe the records are “relevant and material to an ongoing criminal investigation.”
 This burden is less restrictive than the “probable cause” requirement of the 4th Amendment.
 The government obtained 127 days of data from MetroPCS and two days of data from Sprint.
 A defense lawyer seeks to suppress illegally seized evidence with a motion and evidentiary hearing.